Description

 One way to manage workers individually is to use cli commands from inside running containers:

-The qjazz-server-cli enables you to retrieve various information about the running service:
+The qjazz-rpc-client enables you to retrieve various information about the running service:

 Get environment state